Money.co.uk

 money.co.uk is a UK-based price comparison website launched in 2008.
 It compares financial products including credit cards, bank savings, and mortgages.
-The company is regulated by the Financial Conduct Authority registered under Dot Zinc Ltd. In 2015 it was ranked as having the second fastest growing profits of the top 100 private companies in Britain by The Sunday Times BDO Profit Track 100 league table.
+The company is regulated by the Financial Conduct Authority registered under its parent company, Dot Zinc Ltd.

+In 2015 it was ranked as having the second fastest growing profits of the top 100 private companies in Britain by The Sunday Times BDO Profit Track 100 league table.

 History

 money.co.uk was launched under the parent company Dot Zinc Ltd, by founder and Managing Director Chris Morling, who featured 754th on Sunday Times Rich List 2015.